Unity SDK

 }

 // Interstitial ad failed to display.
-We recommend loading the next ad
+Load the next ad

 Debug.Log("Interstitial failed to display: " + error);